Ballotpedia: Mission

 Ballotpedia's stated goal is "to inform people about politics by providing accurate and objective information about politics at all levels of government."
 The website "provides information on initiative supporters and opponents, financial reports, litigation news, status updates, poll numbers, and more."
 It originally was a "community-contributed web site, modeled after Wikipedia" which is now edited by paid staff.
 It "contains volumes of information about initiatives, referenda, and recalls."

 Parent organization

-Ballotpedia is sponsored by the Lucy Burns Institute (LBI), a nonprofit, nonpartisan educational organization.
+Ballotpedia is sponsored by the Lucy Burns Institute (LBI), a nonprofit, nonpartisan 501(c)(3) educational organization.
 The organization reported revenue of $5.37 million in 2019.
+Tim Dunn is a member of the LBI board.

 LBI was founded in December 2006 by the group's current president, Leslie Graves.
 The group is named after Lucy Burns, co-founder of the National Woman's Party.
 The group is headquartered in Middleton, Wisconsin.

 History

 Ballotpedia was founded by the Citizens in Charge Foundation in 2007.
 Ballotpedia was sponsored by the Sam Adams Alliance in 2008, along with Judgepedia and Sunshine Review.
 In 2009, their sponsorship was transferred to the nonprofit Lucy Burns Institute, based in Middleton, Wisconsin.

 On July 9, 2013, Sunshine Review was acquired by the Lucy Burns Institute and merged into Ballotpedia.
 The Lucy Burns Institute is named after suffragist Lucy Burns who along with Alice Paul founded the National Woman's Party.
 Judgepedia was merged into Ballotpedia in March 2015.

 When actress Regina King won an Emmy at the 72nd Primetime Emmy Awards in 2020, during her acceptance speech she encouraged people to use Ballotpedia to prepare for the upcoming election.